JoeyEamigh/react-native-text-recognition/README.md

 # React-Native-Text-Recognition

-Very basic text recognition utilizing the Vision framework on iOS and Firebase ML on Android
+Very basic text recognition utilizing Firebase ML

+⚠️ This is currently just a mirror of the main branch.
+Development starting soon! ⚠️

 ## Installation